 According to the first criterion, only the price of the proposals is evaluated.
-Regarding the latter, as far as there is a connection to the subject matter of the public contract in question, various factors can be taken into consideration, namely quality, price, technical merit, aesthetic and functional characteristics, environmental characteristics, running costs, cost-effectiveness, after-sales service and technical assistance, delivery date and delivery period or period of completion.
+Regarding the latter, as far as there is a connection to the subject matter of the public contract in question, various factors can be taken into consideration, namely quality, price, technical merit, aesthetic and functional characteristics, environmental characteristics, running costs, cost-effectiveness, aftersales service and technical assistance, delivery date and delivery period or period of completion.

-Once the proposals are submitted, the jury begins its evaluation and issues a preliminary evaluation report, which shall include a description of their analysis, an assessment of the legality of the proposals submitted, namely in relation to their absolute compliance with the tender specifications, as well as to the concrete application of the approved evaluation criteria.
+Once the proposals are submitted, the jury begins their evaluation and issues a preliminary evaluation report, which shall include a description of their analysis, an assessment of the legality of the proposals submitted, namely in relation to their absolute compliance with the tender specifications, and the concrete application of the approved evaluation criteria.

 All bidders that submit a proposal are notified and informed of the preliminary evaluation report, including the unsuccessful bidders.

-At this stage, bidders are granted a brief period, usually of five working days, to comment on the analysis made by the jury.
+At this stage, bidders are granted a brief period, usually of at least five working days, to comment on the analysis made by the jury.
 They have the opportunity to present a formal request asking for the modification of the preliminary report if they do not agree with its content.

-Upon analysis of the request presented by the bidders, the jury has the opportunity to review its previous decision.
-In cases where changes are introduced that modify the proposals' ranking, or if the jury decides to reject a proposal previously admitted and evaluated, a new preliminary evaluation report shall be issued and the bidders will be granted a new opportunity to review it.

-However, if the jury decides to maintain its previous decision, or if only minor changes are introduced to the content of the preliminary report, the jury issues a final evaluation report with its final decision regarding the analysis and evaluation of the proposals submitted.
+Upon analysis of the requests presented by the bidders, the jury has the opportunity to review its previous decision.
+In cases where changes are introduced that modify the proposals' ranking, or if the jury decides to reject a proposal previously admitted and evaluated, a new preliminary evaluation report is issued and the bidders will be granted a new opportunity to review it.
+However, if the jury decides to maintain its previous decision, or if only minor changes are introduced to the content of the preliminary report, the jury issues a final evaluation report with its final decision regarding the analysis and evaluation of the proposals submitted, and does not submit it again for prior hearing.